Talks

 Dr Ruth Stalker-Firth

 In the news, we are constantly reading about how AI is going to self-evolve and take over the world, to which I say robots are welcome round my house anytime to take charge of the shopping, housework, and please can they can cook the dinner too?
-In this talk, I trace the recurring rise and fall of AI.
-From robots in Ancient Greece to present day ChatGPT whilst explaining exactly what AI can and can’t do.
+In this talk, we trace the recurring rise and fall of AI with its spooky stories of the ghost in the machine.
+From robots in Ancient Greece to present day ChatGPT, we look at how and why AI was created and exactly what it can and cannot do.

 You have filled in so much